codingple/BMPP/README.md

 Excute the client:
 >> ./cl

-Input the IP address of the server: ex) >> 10.223.32.22
+Input the IP address of the server, like:
+>> 10.223.32.22

 Now, "BMPP" directory is bone next to the client application(e.g. in the same directory)
 You and other peer can share any file in the directory with file name.
-Type the file name to acquire, and you can receive the file if any peer share the file.
+Type the file name to acquire, and you can receive the file if any peer share the file, like:
-ex) >> test.txt
+>> test.txt